 3. The Jury Verdict and evidence at trial is summarized in the reasons at 1 above, and in the threshold decision at Mader v Hunter (2012) Threshold Motion following trial

-For information and assistance regarding personal injury law, please contact Toronto personal injury lawyer David G. Lavkulik (416-446-5835).
+For information and assistance regarding insurance defence law, please contact Toronto insurance defence lawyer David Lavkulik at (416)-446-5835.